kerialexander/athletic_sales_analysis/README.md

 I used Python programming language to create the code for this project in Visual Studio Code.

 # Resources
 I attended a tutoring session and received assistance with correcting the groupby coding to ensure that the data pulled correctly.
 I also received assistance with locating the proper naming convention for the women's athletic shoe sales.
-In addition, I referred to the class lecture files for additional support.
+In addition, I referred to the class lecture files and attended office hours for additional support.